Mortgages in Portugal

 3

-The bank conducts the property appraisal and schedules the deed signing.
+The bank reviews your profile and schedules the deed signing.

 4